israel-dryer/ttkbootstrap/README.md

 ### Exceptions
 - The **Scale** widget is built with an image set in the primary theme color; this cannot be changed via styles.
 - The **Checkbutton** and **Radiobutton** colors are only changeable on Linux and MacOS.
-Windows uses the built-in "xpnative" themed lements to build the widgets.
+Windows uses the built-in "xpnative" themed elements to build the widgets.

 ## Create New Themes
 Creating a new theme is really easy... simply add a theme record to the `themes.json` file with the appropriate fields